Youth In Transition (YIT)

 (858) 748-0010 x 2039

-If a family meets the above criteria, or you are an unaccompanied youth:
+If a family meets the above criteria:

 - Email your completed form to Laura Upson, YIT Coordinator, at [email protected].
 For help in completing or returning the form, call the YIT office at 1 (858) 748-0010 x 4086.